 By some estimates, more than 21 million Americans struggle with substance abuse and addiction.
 Despite the millions diagnosed with addiction, it can be hard to define.
-Exploring the addiction definition, what causes addiction and how it can be treated can help you understand it better.
+Exploring the addiction definition, what causes addiction and how it can be treated with an effective addiction treatment program can help you understand it better.

 The Addiction Definition: What is it?

 The addiction definition, first and foremost, establishes that addiction is a disease.
 Therefore, it’s not a choice, a moral flaw or a failing of any kind.
 In decades past, society looked down on anyone with an addiction.
 Today, however, we know that it’s an illness just like any other.

 Addiction is a change in the brain.
 When addiction occurs, users often become single-minded about the substance they crave.
 The brain’s circuitry and reward system get rewired, and the focus of life becomes maintaining the addiction.